10 Ways to Help Seniors Deal with Isolation and Depression

 7. Show them they’re loved

-Expressions of love are especially important for widowed seniors who need more support and affection to deal with grief.
+Expressions of love are especially important for someone who is widowed and might need more support and affection to deal with grief.

 depression in seniors